department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/assistive-tech/accessibility-findings-mhv-pci.md

 ### Link Destination Confusion
 - P2: User would like to be taken to where he expects to be taken, based on the link text.
     - “That would confuse me.
 If they want me to make sure my information is correct, it is confusing because it doesn’t make sense to me."
-       - If I click a link to “review my information” I would expect it to take me to where I could review my information.
+       - "If I click a link to 'review my information' I would expect it to take me to where I could review my information.
 The extra stuff, especially with a screen reader is a pain.
 You are forcing me to scroll through a bunch of stuff that isn’t related.”
        - “This is like a calendar of my upcoming appointments, and that is not what the link said it was going to do.”
        - “I would change the whole page.
 After I type in my name and birthdate.
 I should see the information I am supposed to review.
 All these appointments have nothing to do with that.
 If you have a link “view upcoming appointments” that would be fine.
 But now, to drop me on this page, when it said what it was going to do, that is confusing. “
 - ✍️ ***Recommendation***: Missing material honesty with link text.
 Take user to intended destination.